ticoneva/pystata-kernel/README.md

     - 'False': the kernel will not echo single commands.
     Default is 'False'.
 - `splash`: controls display of the splash message during Stata startup.
 Default is 'True'.
-- `missing`: What should be displayed in the output of the `%browse` magic for a missing value.
-Default is '.', following Stata.
-To defer to pandas' format for `NA`s, specify `None`.
+- `missing`: What should be displayed in the output of the `*%browse` magic for a missing value.
+Default is `'.'`, following Stata.
+To defer to pandas' format for `NA`, specify `None`.

 Settings must be under the title `[pystata-kernel]`.
 Example: